-Private educational loans are offered by private commercial lenders for the purpose of financing your college education.
+Private educational loans are offered to both the student and parent by private commercial lenders for the purpose of financing your college education.
 The interest rates on these loans are determined based on your credit rating and debt-to-income ratio and the credit of your co-signer.
 Because of the debt burden associated with borrowing private loans, you are encouraged to make an advising appointment with an Student Financial Services (SFS) counselor before borrowing these funds.

 Consider the following before borrowing private loans: